ziolko/roombelt-activity-map/README.md

 );
 ```

-If you use this idea on your site let me know and I will add a link here.

 ### Credits
 The idea was inspired by [Clever Cloud](https://www.clever-cloud.com/en/) dashboard activity map.
 The map generation code is based on https://github.com/NTag/dotted-map.